dermi1002/lbp_popit-color-generator/README.md

 - [x] Add functionality to change colors via hex color entry and .TXT/.YAML importing

 ### Next:
+- [ ] Create Batch and Shell Scripts for automated setup
 - [ ] Refactor and organize code again
 - [ ] Add Terminal logs and keyboard shortcuts
 - [ ] Retheme the GUI to Tkinter's Ttk widget to remove CustomTkinter dependency and support Linux out-of-the-box